- 2018 Program: Monday, June 25, through Saturday, August 4

 - One from four two-credit tutorial courses

-- The three-credit courses meet Monday through Thursday, 10 a.m. to 12 Noon, between June 28 and August 2 (plus Friday, July 1, not including Mondays, July 11 and 18); the schedule for the tutorial courses is arranged between the students and the tutor
+- The three-credit courses meet most weeks Monday through Thursday, 10 a.m. to 12 Noon, between June 25 and August 4 (plus Friday, June 29, not including Mondays, July 9 and 16); the schedule for the tutorial courses is arranged between the students and the tutor

 - Classrooms are two adjacent rooms at University College (but may change as a result of College construction); two tutorials are also conducted in those rooms, while two others are in the tutor’s home Colleges.
 The program has an assistant’s administrative office near the students’ common room.